 Robert W. Hargreaves is a partner in the Municipal Law practice group of Best Best & Krieger LLP.
 He specializes in general municipal, land use and energy law.

-Mr. Hargreaves currently represents the cities of Needles, Palm Desert, Indian Wells and San Jacinto in various capacities.
+Mr. Hargreaves currently represents the cities of Palm Desert, Indian Wells, Coachella, Needles and San Jacinto in various capacities.
 He is general counsel to the Salton Sea Authority, the Valley Sanitary District and the Mt.
 San Jacinto Winter Park Authority.

 In addition to general representation of local governmental entities, Mr. Hargreaves focuses on land use law.
 Mr. Hargreaves has assisted both public and private clients in the entitlement process for large desert development projects.
 He has also represented public agencies in multi-party negotiations regarding use of Colorado River water and groundwater management.
 Mr. Hargreaves has litigated land use, environmental, takings and Native American law issues before state and federal courts and administrative agencies, and has represented both Native American tribes and private individuals with respect to Native American law disputes.